AlphaGenes/AlphaBayes/doc/source/index.rst

 PredictionsSummary.txt
 ----------------------

-Holds descriptive staistics about predictions - correlation between true and predicted values as well as regression of one on another.
+Holds descriptive statistics about predictions - correlation between true and predicted values as well as regression of one on another.

 GenomePartitionN.txt
 --------------------